 Apr 12, 2023: Added the Dell Alienware AW2523HF to Notable Mentions because it tends to go on sale for $300; replaced the LG 32GN650-B with the cheaper LG 32GN600-B; updated text for clarity throughout.

-Our recommendations are based on what we think are the best gaming monitors currently available for under $300.
+Our recommendations are based on what we think are the best gaming monitors that are currently available for under or around $300.
 They are adapted to be valid for most people.
 Rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our monitor reviews under $300.
+If you would prefer to make your own decision, here is the list of all of our monitor reviews, sorted by price from low to high.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.